kyma-project/cloud-manager/docs/user/tutorials/01-40-aws-vpc-peering.md

     This workload should print a sequence of 20 echo replies to stdout.

-15. Print the logs of one of the workloads, run:
+15. To print the logs of one of the workloads, run:
     ```shell
     kubectl logs -n $NAMESPACE `kubectl get pod -n $NAMESPACE -l app=awsvpcpeering-demo -o=jsonpath='{.items[0].metadata.name}'`
     ```